codybuell/mit/README.md

     Wednesday:
       buy groceries @shopping (28)

-    Monday, December 17:                  # anyting a week out or more gets a date call mother (30)
+    Monday, December 17:                  # anything a week out or more gets a date call mother (30)